Castel Béranger is one of Paris’ most extravagant buildings, built in the Art Nouveau style by Hector Guimard.

 If you are interested in the Art Nouveau style, check out our article about Art Nouveau in Nancy.

-• The closest station is Avenue du Président Kennedy-Maison de Radio-France (RER C).
+- Avenue du Président Kennedy-Maison de Radio-France (RER C) is the closest station.

 Did you like this article?
-Then please share it on Facebook or Twitter! 🙂
+Then please share it on Facebook, X or Flipboard! 🙂